 AAA v.
-Camellia PLC et al (High Court of England and Wales).
+Camellia PLC et al. (High Court of England and Wales).
 Represented 36 women alleging rape, other gender-based violence and sexual harassment during the course of their work on tea estates in Malawi.
 A ground-breaking settlement was secured, including compensation for the claimants and a range of measures designed to improve conditions for women in the wider community such as a Women’s Empowerment Initiative, a Female Leadership Training Programme, and funding of civic education programmes concentrating on sexual harassment and gender equality.

 AAA v.
-Camellia PLC et al (High Court of England and Wales).
-Represented 85 Kenyans in a claim against a UK-based company for human rights abuses committed by security guards in Kenya, including killings, rape and false imprisonment over a ten-year period.
+Camellia PLC et al. (High Court of England and Wales).
+Represented 85 Kenyans in a claim against a UK-based company for human rights abuses committed by security guards in Kenya, including killings, rape, and false imprisonment over a ten-year period.
 The settlement included compensation and the introduction of measures such as new community roads, community infrastructure, land distribution, and the introduction of a Human Rights Defender policy.

 Freedom of Expression, Journalists and other Media Professionals

 Prosecutor v.
 Wa Lone and Kyaw Soe Oo (Insein District Court in Yangon, Myanmar).
-Represented two Reuters journalists sentenced to 7 years in prison in Myanmar following their reporting on crimes committed against Rohingyas by the Myanmar forces, including the execution of 10 Rohingya men in Rakhine State.
+Counsel for two Reuters journalists convicted and sentenced to 7 years in prison in Myanmar following their reporting on crimes committed against Rohingyas by the Myanmar forces, including the execution of 10 Rohingya men in Rakhine State.
 The two journalists were released in May 2019.
 Ms Clooney’s comments on their release can be accessed here and her remarks at the UN can be accessed here.
 Media coverage can be accessed here and here.